 Why BI works

 Product tracking and performance management, inventory management and finding cost efficiencies are top of the agenda.
-And that’s where BI solutions add most value.
+And that’s where BI solutions add most value to measure important business KPIs.

 Today’s BI leaders like Phocas have nailed back-end complexity by integrating data from all your sources (ERP, CRM and spreadsheets etc).
 And it’s designed in a way that lets you follow your train of thought to ask questions of company-wide data.
 You get answers straight away on the desktop, or your mobile device.